NCEAS/eml/docs/eml-semantic-annotations-primer.md

 #### Example 1: Top-level resource annotation (dataset)

 In the following dataset annotation, the *subject* of the semantic statement is the `dataset` element containing the `id` attribute value `"dataset-01"`.
-The predicate-- "http://purl.org/dc/elements/1.1/subject", is an *object property* explicating the relationship of the subject to the object .
+The predicate-- "http://purl.obolibrary.org/obo/IAO_0000136", is an *object property* explicating the relationship of the subject to the object.
-Finally, the *object* (value) in the semantic statement is "http://purl.obolibrary.org/obo/ENVO_01000177", which resolves to the "grassland biome" term in the ENVO ontology (http://www.obofoundry.org/ontology/envo.html).
+Finally, the *object* (value) in the semantic statement is "http://purl.obolibrary.org/obo/ENVO_01000177", which resolves to the "grassland biome" term in the EnvO ontology (http://www.obofoundry.org/ontology/envo.html).

-Taken together, the semantic statement can be read as "the dataset with the id 'dataset-01' is about the subject grassland biome".
+Taken together, the semantic statement can be read as "the dataset with the id 'dataset-01' is about grassland biome(s)".

 ```xml